pkulchenko/fullmoon/README.md

 ## Quick reference

-- `setRoute(routeOrConditions[, handlerOrNewPath])`: registers a route.
+- `setRoute(route[, handler])`: registers a route.
-  If `routeOrConditions` is a string (`route`), then it's used as a route [expression](#basic-routes) to compare the request path against.
-If it is a table (`Conditions`), then its elements are strings that are used as [routes](#multiple-routes) and its hash values are [conditions](#conditional-routes) that the routes are checked against.
+  If `route` is a string, then it is used as a route [expression](#basic-routes) to compare the request path against.
+If it is a table, then its elements are strings that are used as [routes](#multiple-routes) and its hash values are [conditions](#conditional-routes) that the routes are checked against.
-  If the second parameter is a [function (`handler`)](#action-handlers), then it is executed if all conditions are satisfied.
-If it is a string (`NewPath`), then it is used as a route expression and the request is processed as if it is sent at the specified route (acts as internal redirect).
+  If the second parameter is a [function](#action-handlers), then it is executed if all conditions are satisfied.
+If it is a string, then it is used as a route expression and the request is processed as if it is sent at the specified route (acts as internal redirect).
   If any condition is not satisifed, then the next route is checked.
 The route expression can have multiple [parameters](#variable-routes) and [optional parts](#optional-parameters).
-The action handler accepts a `request` table that provides access to request and route parameters, as well as headers and cookies.
+The action handler accepts a request table that provides access to request and route parameters, as well as headers and cookies.

-- `setTemplate(name, templateOrHandlerOrOptions)`: associates a name
+- `setTemplate(name, template)`: associates name with a template.
-  with a template handler.
+  If `template` is a string, then it's compiled into a template handler.
-  If `templateOrHandlerOrOptions` is a string (`template`), then it's compiled into a template handler.
-If it is a function (`Handler`), it is called when rendering of the template is requested.
-If it's a table (`Options`), then its first element is a template or a function and the rest are used as options.
+  If it is a function, it is stored and called when rendering of the template is requested.
+If it's a table, then its first element is a template or a function and the rest are used as options.
 For example, specifying `ContentType` as one of the options sets the `Content-Type` header for the generated content.
 Two templates (`500` and `json`) are provided by default and can be overwritten.

-- `makePath(routeOrPath[, parameters])`: creates a path from either a route name (`route`) or a path string by populating its parameters using values from the parameters table (if provided).
+- `makePath(route[, parameters])`: creates a path from either a route name or a path string by populating its parameters using values from the parameters table (when provided).
   The path doesn't need to be just a path and can be a URL as well.
   [Optional parts](#optional-parameters) are removed if they include parameters that are not provided.